EN FR

 Administrative Assistant

-• Maeva Jeannot [Inria]
+• Maeva Jeannot [INRIA]

 External Collaborators

-• Patrice Buche [INRAE, HDR]
+• Patrice Buche [INRAE]

 2 Overall objectives